Brown rockfish: Distribution and habitat

 The brown rockfish is native to the northeastern Pacific.
 Its range extends from southern Baja California to Prince William Sound in the northern Gulf of Alaska.
 These fish are most abundant in the central and southern parts of Puget Sound and from southern Baja California to Bodega Bay in northern California.
 The brown rockfish occurs at depths from the intertidal zone down to 287 m and prefer areas with rocky patches or hard substrates, inhabiting areas which vary in relief from low to high.
 They also frequently occur around artificial structures and objects such as piers and other man-made objects, like marine debris, such as tires.
+Adults are primarily found in deeper waters, while juveniles inhabit shallower areas.

 Biology

 The brown rockfish has a long pelagic juvenile stage which spends two and a half to three months in the water column before they settle in shallow water to depths of 36 m.
 This settlement can take place as early as May and the juveniles and subadults are common close to the bottom in bays and estuaries.
 In some areas, like San Francisco Bay, the subadults migrate as far as 50 km out to sea from the more sheltered coastal waters.
-They often mix with copper (S. caurinus), calico (S. dallii), vermilion (S. miniatus) and canary rockfishes (S. pinniger) in deeper water and in Puget Sound they mix with quillback rockfishes (S. maliger).
-This is a solitary species or one which forms small aggregations and they are typically found in more turbid areas than other rockfishes.
+They often mix with copper (S. caurinus), calico (S. dallii), vermilion (S. miniatus) and canary rockfishes (S. pinniger) in deeper water, and in Puget Sound they mix with quillback rockfishes (S. maliger).
+It is often a solitary species or one which forms small aggregations and they are typically found in more turbid areas than other rockfishes.
 Juveniles and subadults are thought to have relatively small home ranges.
-The juveniles are prey to harbor seals and king salmon.
+The juveniles are prey to harbor seals, king salmon, and lingcod.
 The brown rockfish feeds primarily at night on small fishes, crab, shrimp, and other small invertebrates.
 During the day this fish tends to lie on the seabed among seaweed or next to rocks or in other hidden locations.
 Its spines are venomous and can cause painful injuries to the unwary.
 This is an oviparous species in which each female lays between 55,000 and 339,000 pelagic eggs per year.
-They are known to live for up to 34 years.
+They are known to live for up to 34 years, but often don't live after 25.
 They are known to hybridize with quillback and copper rockfishes in Puget Sound.

 Fisheries

-The brown rockfish was common in fish markets near San Francisco in the 19th Century, as they are caught in bays and other shallow waters.
+The brown rockfish was common in fish markets near San Francisco in the 19th century, as they are caught in bays and other shallow waters.
 Modern commercial fisheries regard this species as of moderate importance in fisheries for fresh fish and of greater importance in fisheries for live fish.
 Artisanal fisheries take this species on Baja California.
 It is an important quarry species for recreational fishers from Puget Sound south to northern Baja.
 The flesh is said to be palatable, with a mild flavor and the fish are generally fried or, for smaller fish, cooked whole.